in

 Patio Flooring

-For your enclosed patio flooring there are many choices.
-Typically with an outdoor patio you will want a material that holds up well under adverse weather conditions.
-However, with an enclosure you can have a little more leeway in what you select.
+For your enclosed patio flooring, there are many choices.
+Typically, with an outdoor patio, you will want a material that holds up well under adverse weather conditions.
+However, with an enclosure, you can have a little more leeway in your selection.

 Concrete

-Enclosed patio with concrete flooring Concrete is durable and very low maintenance.
-You can opt to choose which type of finish to be applied for your concrete flooring, such as a smooth concrete finish, stamped, brushed, scored, patterned, painted, or with inlay designs using pebbles.
+Concrete is durable and very low maintenance.
+You can choose which type of finish to apply for your concrete flooring, such as a smooth concrete finish, stamped, brushed, scored, patterned, painted, or inlay designs using pebbles.
+Homes with modern design accents may benefit from these customizable concrete finishes.

 Brick